mqvallieres/mqvlab_website/content/projects.en.md

 &nbsp;
 &nbsp;
-## Blood-specific RNA splicing regulation
+## Project 2: Blood-specific RNA splicing regulation
 #### (mostly wet lab)
 Sets of alternative RNA splicing events are co-regulated to shape the development and function of the nervous system.
 Several such programs and their